 Dim Sum at Lunch: The Other Half of the Programme

-In the broader Cantonese dining tradition, a restaurant's dim sum programme is often a more honest indicator of kitchen skill than the dinner menu.
+Pearl Dragon's dim sum programme is a strong part of the lunch service.
 Dim sum demands precise technique at scale, and the classics, shrimp dumplings, barbecued pork, crispy turnip puffs, deep-fried taro dumplings, offer almost no room to disguise inconsistency.
 Pearl Dragon's lunch service runs daily from noon to 2:30 PM and covers these staples alongside what the kitchen describes as more decadent preparations.
 The tone at lunch shifts toward approachability without abandoning the room's standards, and the format gives diners who cannot commit to a full dinner a meaningful way into the kitchen's capabilities.

 Across Greater China's Cantonese fine-dining circuit, dim sum lunch has been experiencing a modest reassessment.
 Addresses like Dai Yuet Heen in Nanjing have demonstrated that the format travels beyond its Guangdong and Hong Kong origins, while established Cantonese institutions in those cities, such as Forum in Hong Kong and Le Palais in Taipei, continue to set reference points for the premium tier.
 Pearl Dragon's position within this conversation is shaped partly by geography: Macau draws a mix of Hong Kong day visitors and international resort guests, and a credible dim sum programme serves both audiences.